-Okay, when I teach this, I describe the no spine, the first picture, the very shortened waistline, and the loss of skin shall we say, as this but the spiral chain at rest.
-I liken the effect on the spine.
-If you think of a spring, I teach on reformer, so I've got lots of springs to show the spiral chain that rest is like that spring at rest.
-And when we activate the spiral chain of muscles in the way I'll demonstrate later, it's has the effect of putting the spine under tension, which opens and decompresses the space between the vertebra, effectively lengthening the spine, but it also has that sort of narrowing in the middle effect.
+When I teach this, I describe, the first picture, the very shortened waistline, and the rolls of skin shall we say, as the spiral chain at rest and like the effect on the spine.
+If you think of a spring, I teach on reformers, so I've got lots of springs to show, the spiral chain that rest is like that spring at rest.
+And when we activate the spiral chain of muscles in the way I'll demonstrate later, it has the effect of putting the spine under tension, which opens and decompresses the space between the vertebra, effectively lengthening the spine, but it also has that sort of narrowing in the middle effect.

-And you were saying earlier on that you you use spiral stabilisation in conjunction with the spinal decompression offered by the IDD machine as well.
+And you were saying earlier on that you use spiral stabilisation in conjunction with the spinal decompression offered by the IDD machine as well.
 We've done a show on IDD, which you may well have seen.
 And presumably that works quite well if you're trying to further encourage that distraction of the disc.

-If I knew that, I'm going back to something you said earlier on that the idea of your artificially lengthening you are going to spend a bit of time contracting back down again.
-So I get that but I think if you are activating and you're running in a more lengthened position, and I think that's what's that's when you're getting some traction through it.
-But there was a he and I did have a big discussion about oh, look, come on.
-It's just attraction unit.
-Why is it helping with the IDD for instance.
+I'm going back to something you said earlier on that the idea of, you're artificially lengthening, you are going to spend a bit of time contracting back down again.
+So I get that, but I think if you are activating and you're running in a more lengthened position, and I think that's when you're getting some traction through it.
+But he and I did have a big discussion about it, look, come on.
+It's just a traction unit.
+Why is it helping, with the IDD for instance.
 And I've been doing it for five or six years and it works.
-We've got some lovely, lovely responses to through the through IDD, but that's not a lot of surgeons on our side yet.
+We've got some lovely, lovely responses through IDD, but that's not a lot of surgeons on our side yet.
 They're starting to become but that's a different issue altogether.

-So their suspicion is always that we only tell them about the good cases, the bad ones and there are people who don't respond usually if we miss assess them in the first place, because as has been pointed out, he put the wrong patients through any form of therapy them to get better.
+So their suspicion is always that we only tell them about the good cases, we don't tell them about the bad ones and there are people who don't respond, usually if we miss assess them in the first place, because as has been pointed out, if you put the wrong patients through any form of therapy they won't to get better.